Athens

 • September 23 | Athens, Greece

-Arrive Athens and transfer to the 5-star Athens Capital Hotel in the Kolonaki District, steps from Syntagma Square.
-Enjoy a welcome reception and dinner at the hotel’s rooftop restaurant with spectacular views of the Acropolis.
+Upon arrival to Athens, transfer to the Grand Bretagne, a 5-star deluxe hotel in the refined Kolonaki district, just steps from Syntagma Square.
+Gather with fellow travelers for a welcome reception and dinner at the hotel.

 • September 24 | Athens